15 Native Tales About the Northern Lights

 6. The Inuit of Hudson Bay dreaded the lights, believing they were the lanterns of demons pursuing lost souls.

 8. Some Algonquin peoples believed their cultural hero, Nanahbozho, relocated to the far north after he finished creating the Earth.
 He lit large fires, which reflected back to his people in the form of the northern lights.
-This let them know he was thinking of them, even though they were far apart.
+This let them know he was thinking of them, even from far away.

 9. In perhaps the best oxymoron in British folklore, Scottish legend refers to the lights as “Merry Dancers” engaged in bloody battle.